michaelbarrow/thPyCh11/README.md

 # thPyCh11
-outline file for thPython chapter 11
+outline file for Think Python chapter 11
+Based on and as a companion to the Allen Downey text; containing additional explanations and sample problems presented in Jupyter Notebook.